Canopy Science

 TIM CHAMBERLAIN

 I am passionate about connecting people with nature and tree climbing is an inspiring way to explore our environment.
-As a Tree Safety Expert, recent expeditions have been to the cloud forests of Costa Rica and Honduras, to the towering redwood trees of California and carrying out research on rare raptors in Dorset, UK.
+As a Tree Safety Experts, recent expeditions have been to the cloud forests of Costa Rica and Honduras, to the towering redwood trees of California and carrying out research on rare raptors in Dorset, UK.

 TREE CLIMBING FOR SCIENCE